nfriedly/nfriedly.com/src/documents/projects/0000-091-watson-rpi-speech.html.md

   - Open Source
 ---

-My first in a series of Watson/<abbr title="Internet of Things">IoT</abbr> demos, this one emplys a Raspberry Pi that announces the current time and weather over the system speakers at the press of a button.
+My first in a series of Watson/<abbr title="Internet of Things">IoT</abbr> demos, this one employs a Raspberry Pi that announces the current time and weather over the system speakers at the press of a button.
 Uses Node.js and the newer Linux userspace GPIO support to avoid needing to run as root.